SilvioAiello/Epidemiology-on-Temporal-Networks/docs/tests.md

 * **propagation_SI** two limit cases are tested, recalling that beta is probability of infection after 1 time time step:
 1) beta -> 0, ensuring no epidemic spread at all, regardless of network structure;
 2) "medium" beta (0.6666...), in a fully connected network of duration T=20, where each node (besides index case) has only 0.333... probability of not being infected after 1 time steps.
 Probability of not having a full infection after 20 steps is so small we expect this to never happen.
+Moreover, a standard generation of DAR tempnet, with propagation, is performed, and result undergoes following tests: index case is properly initialized, and definitely is the only starting infected; all initial conditions with same indexcases are the same.